Siege of Cuttack (1749): Capture of Cuttack

 Alivardi reached Balasore on 8 May, 1749.
 Upon learning of Alivardi's approach, Mir Habib who encamped near Midnapore, burned his camp and retreated to Orissa with his followers.
 Alivardi Khan did not enter the town of Midnapore but crossed the Kasai River and encamped on its opposite bank.
 The Marathas had halted in the jungles of Midnapore, where they were pursued and defeated by the Nawab's generals, including Dost Muhammad Khan and Mir Kazim Khan.
 Alivardi Khan pursued the Marathas as far as Balasore, where he learned that Mir Habib, Sabaji, and their forces had withdrawn into the jungles of Cuttack.
 He advanced toward Cuttack, crossing the two branches of the Baitarani River at Bhadrak and Jajpur, and halted at Bara.
 (Note: Approximately 36 miles (58 km) north of Jajpur.)
-Sayyid Nur, Sarandaz Khan, and Dharmadas Hazari (the captain of musketeers) former officers of Nawab who had defected to the Marathas and been appointed by them to command the Barabati Fort dispatched letters expressing their intent to renew allegiance upon Alivardi's arrival in Cuttack.
+Sayyid Nur, Sarandaz Khan, and Dharmadas Hazari (the captain of musketeers) former officers of Nawab who had defected to the Marathas and been appointed by them to command the Barabati Fort.
+They dispatched letters expressing their intent to renew allegiance upon Alivardi's arrival in Cuttack.
 Alivardi disregarded these overtures and pressed the pursuit through the forests, contending with numerous obstacles and uncertainties.

 Alivardi Khan, unable to locate the fugitives despite an extended and arduous march, emerged from the forest.
 Leaving a detachment to secure the exit route, he proceeded from Bara with approximately 2,000 troops to launch a surprise assault on Barabati Fort in Cuttack.
 Following a grueling march that reduced his force to just 300 exhausted soldiers, he reached the fort on 17 May 1749.
 The garrison, rather than resisting, initially agreed to surrender the following day.
 On the morning of 18 May, when the fort's officers arrived to meet Alivardi, Sayyid Nur and Dharmadas Hazari were placed under strict confinement, while Sarandaz Khan, who offered minor resistance, was killed.
 He entered the city of Cuttack on 18 May.
 Upon learning of their commanders' fate, the garrison of Barabati fort resolved to defend the fort and barred its gates.
 Alivardi promptly besieged it.
 At this stage Mir Jafar, Faqirullah Beg and Raja Durlabh Ram Rai arrived and pressed the siege of Barabati.
 After holding out for 15 days, the defenders capitulated.
 The whole of Orissa came under Alivardi's domain.